 Chris Jones was formerly CFO of Hallmark International and North American Businesses before retiring 12 years ago.
 He has a BSBA in Finance from the University of Missouri Columbia and an MBA from University of Missouri Kansas City and has passed the CPA exam.
 Jones’ volunteer activities have included serving on The Kansas City Repertory Board and Restart Housing Services Board.
 He also volunteers his financial services to a few area nonprofits.
 Jones’s retirement work was the inspiration for PrincipalsConnect.

+Janice Kreamer is the retired president and CEO of the Greater Kansas City Community Foundation and Affiliated Trust.
 Kreamer is known nationally for her leadership of community foundations, and especially for her pioneering work focused on donor intent.
 Under her leadership, the Greater Kansas City Community Foundation’s asset base grew from $14 million to $1 billion.

 Kreamer was instrumental in creating the Partnership for Children and YouthNet organizations, as well as New Start.
 Kreamer serves on the boards of the Edna McConnell Clark Foundation, the Baum Family Foundation and the Kauffman Center for the Performing Arts.
 Her past board service included chairing the Kauffman Board of Trustees, and Blue Cross/Blue Shield, as well as participating on the boards of The Johnson Foundation, Midwest Research Institute, the Village Presbyterian Church Endowment Trust, and the Kansas City Industrial Foundation.
 Kreamer has received numerous honors, including the Entrepreneurial American Leadership Award and the Greater Kansas City Chamber of Commerce’s ATHENA Award.